garagesteve1155/function_former/README.md

 Automatic generation, testing, and editing of code through the use of ChatGPT (Others to come).
 Takes almost all the hassle out of using ChatGPT to help with coding tasks.
+Just create an OpenAI API key, fund it, provide it to the script, and start creating!

 Upgrades coming soon:
 - Allow ChatGPT to edit or add individual lines and blocks instead of regenerating the whole code